jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 When it comes to blockchains themselves there are varying degrees of decentralisation amongst different blockchains.
 Ethereum at this point in time is one of the most decentralised smart contract blockchain so we will focus on this one for the time being to keep things simple.

 Even though Ethereum is decentralised, centralised distributed applications (Dapps) can still be written.
-These recentralise power and go against the ethos of blackchain technology.
+These recentralise power and go against the ethos of blockchain technology.

-Dapps can be centralised in many ways and it's often not possible to thouroughly check a Dapp's smart contracts for signs of centralisation if the smart contracts are large and complex.
+Dapps can be centralised in many ways and it's often not possible to thoroughly check a Dapp's smart contracts for signs of centralisation if the smart contracts are large and complex.
 What I aim to do here is write some code to provide a guide to determining whether a smart contract could be centralised or not.

 # Proxy Contracts

 Currently the number one risk factor for Dapp users is the use of proxy contracts by the Dapp developer.
 Proxy contracts (sometimes called upgradeable contracts) allow the smart contract code to be replaced by new code by redirecting calls to the original code to another smart contract's code.

 Proxy contracts can be a good thing if the developer wants to upgrade the existing functionality or fix bugs or exploits.
-Of course there is also the risk that they inadvertantly introduce new bugs, which is a risk even with the most well meaning developers.
+Of course there is also the risk that they inadvertently introduce new bugs, which is a risk even with the most well meaning developers.

 The proxy contract pattern is of short term benefit only.
 The problems comes when the Dapp becomes successful.
 Now the temptation to abuse the power comes into play and there is little stopping it.
 Most proxy contracts today are protected by a single admin.

 Potentially a vote from the community members could be used to guard the code changes instead of a single admin.
 This could provide adequate decentralisation but I don't know of any proxy contracts using this method as of yet.
-Even with decentralised proxy contracts there is still the risk that the new code could introduce unforseen bugs.
+Even with decentralised proxy contracts there is still the risk that the new code could introduce unforeseen bugs.
 But it's a much better option that a centralised admin.

 Proxy contracts allow the admins to completely override the smart contract and run any other code in its place.
 The new code, in the worst case, could be specifically designed to steal user's funds held or to be otherwise controlled by the smart contract.